nnellans/terraform-guide/README.md

   third  = [ "list", "example" ]
 }

-# use a local by prefixing the local's name with local
+# use a local by prefixing the local's name with local.
 resource "azurerm_storage_account" "someSymbolicName" {
   name = local.second
 }